L480/cloudflare-dyndns/README.md

 ### Option 1: Self-host cloudflare-dyndns with Docker

+#### Docker

 Start cloudflare-dyndns:

 ```bash
 docker run -p 80:80 ghcr.io/l480/cloudflare-dyndns:latest
 ```

+#### helm-chart

+You can use the [helm chart](./helm-chart) to deploy cloudflare-dyndns to your kubernetes cluster.
+It is available at oci://ghcr.io/l480/charts/cloudflare-dyndns in version 0.1.0.

+An example values.yaml can be found [here](./helm-chart/values.yaml).

 ### Option 2: Use my cloud service